 The NDIS launched on 1 July 2013 in four locations:

-- Launch site covers Barwon region local government areas of the City of Greater Geelong, the Colac-Otway Shire, the Borough of Queenscliffe and the Surf Coast Shire.
+- Trial site covers Barwon region local government areas of the City of Greater Geelong, the Colac-Otway Shire, the Borough of Queenscliffe and the Surf Coast Shire.

 - Total of 5,000 participants aged 0-65 years.